Royal Group Technologies: History

 In November 2004, forensic auditors found what was then regarded as a suspicious land deal in Canada in which De Zen and other executives had bought land and then resold it to the company.
-They found that a 75 hectare lot in Woodbridge had been purchased for $20.5 million and then resold to Royal Group that same day for $27 million.
+They found that a 75 hectare lot in Vaughan had been purchased for $20.5 million and then resold to Royal Group that same day for $27 million.
 The company fired De Zen as chairman, Dunsmuir, and new CFO Ron Goegan.
 James Sardo was appointed as the new CEO.
 The scandal also affected Scotiabank, the company's banker, which was subject to a high-profile RCMP raid in February 2005.

 In March 2005, De Zen relinquished control over the company when he exchanged his multiple-voting shares for common stock.
 This left the company an attractive target for a takeover attempt.
 It was reported that Cerberus Capital Management was preparing a $1.3-billion bid for the firm.
 The company put itself up for sale in the spring of 2005.

 Georgia Gulf Corporation, a large PVC raw-material manufacturer, completed its acquisition of Royal Group on October 3, 2006 for $1.6 billion.